From business matters to personal legal issues.

 Estate planning seldom begins with the last Will and Testament, though it often ends there.
 The experienced attorneys at Morton & Gettys in Rock Hill can help make sure your Will is properly drafted and covers all the points that are important to you.

-The order of inheritance spelled out under South Carolina law might dovetail perfectly with your wishes.
+In the absence of this vital document, your property will be distributed based on South Carolina’s intestate succession laws.
+That order of inheritance spelled out under South Carolina law might dovetail perfectly with your wishes.
 Often, it does not.
 That is why it is important to make your wishes known.

 Begin planning for your family’s future today with a consultation with a professional who can help you avoid the pitfalls of a do-it-yourself estate planning or online legal forms.
-We also can make sure your Will meets your exact needs and expectations as well as the requirements of South Carolina law.
+We can make sure your Will meets your exact needs and expectations as well as the requirements of South Carolina law.